fineanmol/hacktoberfest/README.md

 ## What is Hacktoberfest?

-A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.com/) and [GitHub](https://dev.to/this-is-learning/hacktoberfest-2022-is-almost-there-get-ready-4ifb) to get people involved in [Open Source](https://github.com/open-source).
+Hacktoberfest is an event hosted by DigitalOcean [Digital Ocean](https://hacktoberfest.com/) and [GitHub](https://dev.to/this-is-learning/hacktoberfest-2022-is-almost-there-get-ready-4ifb) to get people involved in [Open Source](https://github.com/open-source).
+The goal is to give back and contribute to open-source projects.
+The organizers offer little incentives for a job well done, like a shirt and stickers.
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.

 [https://hacktoberfest.com/](https://hacktoberfest.com/)

 ## How to contribute to this project

-Here are 3 quick and painless ways to contribute to this project:
+Here are 3 quick and easy ways to contribute to this project:

 - Add your name to the `CONTRIBUTORS.md` file
 - Add a profile page to the `profiles` directory